-- 9. Cabinet is asked to recommend that Council: - a.
+- 9. Council is asked to: - a.
 Approve the Capital Strategy at paragraphs 34 to 74; - b.
 Approve the Capital programme for 2023/24 to 2026/27 at paragraphs 12 to 33; - c.
 Note that Directors in consultation with the portfolio holder take responsibility for allocating the block budgets to specific schemes in the capital programme.
 The block budgets are identified in appendix 1 and include the retained buildings programme, school condition programme, and integrated transport block.